CLICK HERE for Psychology Today Article on Games and Violence

 Formal Essays 25%

-This is a college course, which will appear on your permanent transcript.
+This is a college course, which will appear on students’ permanent transcripts.
 Students must earn an overall grade of C (73) for three TC3 credits.
 It fulfills the SUNY General Education Basic Communication requirement.

 STUDENT OBJECTIVES: This is your class; you will be expected to be an active participant in it by completing assignments on time, participating in class discussions, working in groups, responding to your peers and engaging with your own writing process.
 Specific objectives include: